evegreen/combined-search/README.md

 # combined-search
-Code search utility, built o top of ripgrep
+Code search utility, built on top of ripgrep